 Berlin Around the Corner

-In the mid-fifties, director Gerhard Klein and screenwriter Wolfgang Kohlhaase made a trio of films about life in Berlin.
+In the mid-1950s, director Gerhard Klein and screenwriter Wolfgang Kohlhaase made a trio of films about life in Berlin.
 The films were inventive, daring, and popular.
-Both…… Read more “Berlin Around the Corner”
+Both men went on to have successful careers at DEFA, working together and separately to create films of all sorts.
+In 1965, the two joined forces again with what …

 Alarm at the Circus